 B Inspired Mama says this is a preschool activity, but sink and float concepts extend through the primary grades.
 I know my 2nd grader would get into teaching his little sis about pine cones, apples, leaves, and other fall items!
 Send the kiddos out to collect their own fall items, make a few predictions, and see what sinks and floats!

-Halloween STEM Activities: M is for Munchies
+Thanksgiving STEM Activities: M is for Munchies

 The one thing most associated with Thanksgiving?
 The food!
 Turn your Thanksgiving feast into a learning experience with these great Thanksgiving STEM activities.